wp-plugins/simple-vote-me/readme.txt

 == Changelog ==
+= 1.2 =
+* Addded an option to show the poll on Home page.
+* Minor fixes.

+=1.1.1 =
+* Capabilities to change color wraps in images (and borders).
+* Added option to maintain the default CSS and add minor CSS changes.

 = 1.1 =
 * Added capability to set custom images.
 * Added title before poll (if you want it).